 Similar to celery, avocados are high in potassium, which helps ease water retention.
 They’re also a great source of healthy fat and fiber.
 Fiber helps with constipation, which can contribute to bloating.
 In addition to eating them plain, avocados make a great addition to salads as well as smoothies.

 Lemon juice is a great digestive aid.
 It stimulates the release of bile from your liver, which helps keep food moving seamlessly through your digestive tract.
 Lemon juice also improves nutrient absorption.
 And may even help flush excess water.
 I recommend squeezing some fresh lemon in warm water.
 But, you can also add it to tea.

 A substance known as capsaicin found in cayenne peppers can be magical when it comes to bloating.
 It works by increasing the flow of digestive juices to help break down food.
-And it also help release gas.
+And it also helps release gas.

 Further, capsaicin has antioxidant powers and may even help keep unfriendly bacteria away.

 I recommend adding a teaspoon of dried cayenne powder to warm water.
 Maybe even with a squeeze of lemon juice.
 And if you need to sweeten it up a bit, try a pinch of stevia or monk fruit.

 Green tea is one of the best anti-bloating teas.
 It promotes digestion.
 It helps release gas.
 And it is a natural diuretic.

 Green tea is also packed with antioxidants, which can help repair the lining of your gut and reduce inflammation.